lilynamou/the-daily-planner/README.md

 # the-daily-planner

 User Story

-AS AN employee with a busy schedule
+AS someone who has a hectic schedule
 I WANT to add important events to a daily planner
-SO THAT I can manage my time effectively
+SO THAT I can priortize my tasks and manage my time